-Before prenatal sex determination became available, most research focused on the impact of son preference on fertility decision and spacing between births.
-This literature showed clearly that in areas with son preference families were more likely to stop childbearing after the birth of a son than after the birth of a daughter (see, for example, Das 1987; Arnold 1997; Clark 2000).
-Furthermore, in the absence of sex-selective abortions, son preference often leads to a shorter duration until the next birth if the previous birth was a daughter (see, for example, Das 1987; Rahman and DaVanzo 1993; Pong 1994; Haughton and Haughton 1996; Arnold 1997).
+Before prenatal sex determination became available, most research focused on the impact of son preference on fertility decisions and spacing between births.
+This literature showed clearly that in areas with son-preference, families were more likely to stop childbearing after the birth of a son than after the birth of a daughter (see, for example, Das 1987; Arnold 1997; Clark 2000).
+Furthermore, in the absence of sex-selective abortions, son- preference often leads to a shorter birth interval if the previous birth was a daughter (see, for example, Das 1987; Rahman and DaVanzo 1993; Pong 1994; Haughton and Haughton 1996; Arnold 1997).
 The resulting shorter spacing is thought to be associated with worse health outcomes for the girls (Arnold, Choe, and Roy 1998; Whitworth and Stephenson 2002; Rutstein 2005; Conde-Agudelo, Rosas-Bermúdez, and Kafury-Goeta 2006).
-There is also evidence that girls were underreported in China as a result of strong son preference combined with the one-child policy (Merli and Raftery 2000).
+There is also evidence that girls are underreported in China as a result of strong son preference combined with the one-child policy (Merli and Raftery 2000).

-With the introduction of amniocentesis, ultrasound, and CVS it became possible to tell the sex of a fetus and abort the pregnancy if the fetus did not have the preferred sex.
-By itself, this may not have led to substantial changes, but combined with lower desired fertility as in India or forced lower fertility as in China the availability of prenatal sex determination had substantial impacts on the sex ratio.
+With the introduction of amniocentesis, ultrasound, and CVS, it became possible to tell the sex of a fetus and abort the pregnancy if the fetus was not of the preferred sex.
+By itself, this may not have led to substantial changes, but combined with lower desired fertility as in India or forced lower fertility as in China, the availability of prenatal sex determination had substantial impacts on the sex ratio.
 It is easy to see how declining fertility can increase the use of sex selection.
-Take a family that wants one son.
+Consider a family that wants one son.
 If the family is willing to have up to 4 children, the probability of having a son is more than 94 percent, even without sex selection, and that increases to almost 99 percent if the family is willing to have up to 6 children.
 If the desire is instead for one son and a maximum of two children, there is a 24 percent chance that the family will have to resort to sex selection to achieve both targets.

-There is relatively little empirical analysis of the effects of fertility on sex selection using individual level data (Park and Cho 1995; Ebenstein 2011).
-At country level Bongaarts (2013) shows how sex ratios at births are only elevated for countries with lower fertility and Bongaarts and Guilmoto (2015) use national level estimates of the relationship between sex ratio at birth and fertility as part of their prediction of the number of missing women past and present.
-Furthermore, simulations suggest that in Korea introduction of sex selection changed family size little, but did result in abortions of female fetuses equal to about 5 percent of actual female births (Park and Cho 1995).
+There is relatively little empirical analysis of the effects of fertility on sex selection using individual-level data (Park and Cho 1995; Ebenstein 2011).
+At the country level, Bongaarts (2013) shows how sex ratios at birth are only elevated for countries with lower fertility and Bongaarts and Guilmoto (2015) use national-level estimates of the relationship between the sex ratio at birth and fertility as part of their prediction of the number of missing women past and present.
+Furthermore, simulations suggest that in Korea the introduction of sex selection changed family size little, but did result in abortions of female fetuses equal to about 5 percent of actual female births (Park and Cho 1995).
 For China allowing a three-child policy has been predicted to increase the fertility rate by 35 percent, but also reduce the number of girls aborted by 56 percent (Ebenstein 2011).